 (matcha latte, raw fruit & veggies plate, avocado toast on seeded bread with smashed avo, bacon, a fried egg & microgreens at Retreat Coffee –>)

-Pablo y Pablo*: absolute fav taco kitchen & margarita bar– it’s the BEST.
-Everything on the menu is so good
+Pablo y Pablo*: absolute fav taco kitchen & margarita bar!!!
+It’s the BEST and we love taking our friends here whenever they’re in town.
+Everything on the menu is so so good.
+Lots of vegan/vegetarian options

 No Bones: vegan